theshivamlko/reflic_server_ai_api_example/README.md

-## Reflic AI Server
+## Relic AI Server

-Relic-based Dart server that proxies requests to Google AI for image generation.
+Relic Web Server is Dart based, to create fast prototyping of backend endpoints.
+Here I have createdAPI endpoints which generates images using Gemini AI Apis

 ### Local development